MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/avencmpvaddseqendcode-property.md

 ## <a name="remarks"></a>Comentários

-Se o valor for **Variant \_ true**, o codificador adicionará um código de término de sequência ao final do fluxo.
+Se o valor for **VARIANT \_ TRUE**, o codificador adiciona um código final de sequência no final do fluxo.

 ## <a name="requirements"></a>Requisitos